gvwilson/sensibleadventures/cloudherd/cloudherd.md

 determination, but the cloud was old, older even than Grappa Gas, and they were flying straight into a headwind.

-*Faster!* she urged.  *Please, faster!* She shivered despite her yakskin hat and coat, her hand already numbed by the icy mountain air.
+*Faster!* she urged.  *Please, faster!* She shivered despite her goofskin hat and coat, her hand already numbed by the icy mountain air.

 Up ahead, a makeshift camp sat on a barren pinnacle of rock that rose like an island out of the forest.
 A dozen drab gray tents huddled around a small fire.